clayklein/CrystalGraphs/README.md

 CrystalGraphs.show()
 ```

-The number 2 specifies the number of times the unit cell will be repeated in the x, y, and z directions, and the next two arguments specify the basis of the lattice along with a color for the points.
-The `draw_path` argument is an optional feature that will trace the path to all points after the first one along the lattice vectors.
+The number 2 specifies the number of times the unit cell will be repeated in the x, y, and z directions (note that this number does not need to be 2; it could be any number from 1 up to the highest number your computer can handle, which is the entire idea behind this module), and the next two arguments specify the basis of the lattice along with a color for the points.
+The `draw_path` argument is an optional feature that will trace the path to all basis points after the first one along the lattice vectors.
 A demonstration of the output is below.

 Another example is the following: